 - Blood sugar changes.
 Carbohydrate loading can affect your blood sugar levels.
 If you have diabetes, monitor your blood sugar during training or practices to see what works best for you.
 And talk to your dietitian or doctor to make sure your meal plan is safe for you.

-- Basics of carb-loading for sports performance.
-Academy of Nutrition and Dietetics. http://www.eatright.org/resource/fitness/sports-and-performance/fueling-your-workout/basics-of-carbohydrate-loading-for-sports-performance.
-Accessed Aug.
-31, 2015.
+- Basics of carbohydrate loading for sports performance.
+Academy of Nutrition and Dietetics. https://www.eatright.org/fitness/sports-and-performance/fueling-your-workout/basics-of-carbohydrate-loading-for-sports-performance.
+Accessed July 5, 2018.

 - Deldique L, et al. Recommendations for healthy nutrition in female endurance runners: An update.
 Frontiers in Nutrition.
 2015;2:17.